Anujkaushikbtjj/market_flash_database_design_anuj/README.md

 ### Validation
 This script was used to validate the database design.
 Some SQL queries were run to make functional validity.
 The database was validated for Foreign key(s) relation, Data consistency, Budget and performance analysis, general integrity checks using WHERE clause and JOINS.
 - `validation.sql`: Validation SQL queries.

+## 5. Disclaimer
+This project is for educational purposes and is not intended for production use.
+The author is not responsible for any issues arising from the use of this database design.

+## 6. About the Author
+This project was created by Anuj, a database designer, data analyst and scientist (biologist).
+Feel free to connect via [LinkedIn](www.linkedin.com/in/anujanujbioanalyst) or [email](mailto:anuj.kaushik.btjj@gmail.com).